St Mary of the Angels, Bayswater: Oblates of St Charles

-The Congregation of Oblates of St Charles were founded by Cardinal Wiseman.
+The Congregation of Oblates of St Charles were founded by Wiseman.
 The religious orders established in his diocese did not seem to him to answer adequately to modern conditions, nor were they wholly at his disposal.
 The priests of the Oratory, gathered round Faber and Newman, showed him, however, what may be looked for from a diocesan society.
 Manning was at that time at the Cardinal's disposal, and it was to him that the duty was entrusted of founding the new society, and of drawing up its rules.
 Manning took the Oblates of Milan as his pattern, and gave his priests the title of "Oblates of St Charles".
-The rules which he prescribed for them were practically those drawn up by St Charles Borromeo for his disciples adapted to English conditions, and were approved by the Holy See in 1857 and in 1877.
+The rules which he prescribed for them were practically those drawn up by Charles Borromeo for his disciples adapted to English conditions, and were approved by the Holy See in 1857 and in 1877.

 Wiseman installed his Oblates, with their superior and founder, at the church of St Mary of the Angels, Bayswater, on Whit Monday 1877.
 Before long they had created other missions or religious centres in the diocese of Westminster.
 Nor did the opposition of Errington, Wiseman's coadjutor, and of the Westminster chapter, hinder the advance of the society, though the Cardinal found himself, under the necessity of withdrawing them from his seminary at St Edmund's, where he had placed them.
 Under Manning's direction, the Oblates devoted themselves to various apostolic labours in London, and established several parishes in the two dioceses of Westminster and Southwark.

 Manning governed the Bayswater community from 1857 to 1868.
 He held that the mission of the Oblates was to revive the English secular clergy by taking part in its life and in its labours, and thus setting them an example.
 In 1882, the Oblates opened Our Lady of the Holy Souls Church on Bosworth Road in Kensal New Town.

-Ronald Knox preached a sermon on St Charles Borromeo at St Mary's.
+Ronald Knox preached a sermon on Charles Borromeo at St Mary's.
 The Oblates continued their ministry at St Mary's until the mid-1970s.